Skip to main content

 This is a huge rabbit hole, but I'll just mention that often people think that "mindfulness" (in any of the three senses) is basically equivalent to concentration; I think this is false both as a claim about the traditional models, and as a claim about how people's meditation practice usually develops.
 My sense is that they're less strongly correlated than people often think, and people can sometimes get fairly far in one while the other remains weak.

-Instructions and reports, from across many traditions, often involve:
+Instructions and reports, from across many traditions, often involve (among many others):

-- Note that in some schools this can be very "cool" or aloof, whereas other schools are energetic and even passionate, and contemporary western meditators often tend towards coolness and drowsiness.
+• Note that in some schools this can be very "cool" or aloof, whereas other schools are energetic and even passionate.
+Contemporary western meditators often tend towards coolness and drowsiness.

 I'll note here that I have an unusual perspective on concentration, which I'll discuss at some length in the next chapter.